Choi Jin-sil: Early years

-Choi was born as the first child to her parents Choi Guk-Hyeon and Jeong Ok-Suk on December 24, 1968, in Seoul.
+Choi was born as the first child to her parents Choi Guk-hyeon and Jung Ok-suk on December 24, 1968, in Eunpyeong District, Seoul, South Korea.
 Her mother separated from her father in 1985 and divorced him in 1998.
-She had a younger brother, Choi Jin-young, who was an actor and singer.
+She had a younger brother, Choi Jin-young, who was an actor and singer, and two elder half-brothers, brought in by her father from a previous relationship.
+Her mother only knew of the other children after marrying her father.